ermannog/BatchScripts/Operating System/README.md

   - Skips OOBE and selects the default settings [Command line option: **/showoobe none**]
   - Setup does not capture and report installation data [Command line option: **/telemetry disable**]
 ## InjectionUpdateToW10InstallWim.cmd
+Script that performs the injection of an update in an Windows 10 image file (install.wim), the script is preconfigured for the injection of the KB4041691 for Windows 10 1607 x64 in an Windows 10 Enteprise 64 Bit LTSB 2016 Italian excuting the following steps:
+- Copy original wim file in a new folder
+- Mount copied image
+- Inject the Update
+- Save and unmount the image
+- Clean stale or corrupted files if issue with the mount points occurs